-The CPUs include security mechanisms like a watchdog (100ms) and a parameterizable cycle time surveillance (parameterizable min.
+The CPUs include security mechanisms like a Watchdog (100ms) and a parameterizable cycle time surveillance (parameterizable min.
 1ms) that stop res. execute a RESET at the CPU in case of an error and set it into a defined STOP state.
 The VIPA CPUs are developed function secure and have the following system properties:

-Event concerns Effect RUN → STOP general BASP ( B efehls- A usgabe- Sp erre, i.e. command output lock) is set. central digital outputs The outputs are disabled. central analog outputs The Outputs are disabled. - Voltage outputs issue 0V - Current outputs 020mA issue 0mA - Current outputs 420mA issue 4mA If configured also substitute values may be issued. decentral outputs Same behavior as the central digital/analog outputs. decentral inputs The inputs are cyclically be read by the decentra- lized station and the recent values are put at disposal. $STOP \to RUN$ general First the PII is deleted, then OB 100 is called.
-After res.
-PowerON the execution of the OB, the BASP is reset and the cycle starts with: Delete PIO $\rightarrow$ Read PII $\rightarrow$ OB 1. central analog outputs The behavior of the outputs at restart can be preset. decentral inputs The inputs are cyclically be read by the decentra- lized station and the recent values are put at disposal.
-RUN general The program execution happens cyclically and can therefore be foreseen: Read PII $\rightarrow$ OB 1 $\rightarrow$ Write PIO.
+Event concerns Effect $RUN \to STOP$ general BASP (Befehls-Ausgabe-Sperre, i.e. command output lock) is set. central digital outputs The outputs are disabled. central analog outputs The outputs are disabled.
+Voltage outputs issue 0V Current outputs 020mA issue 0mA Current outputs 420mA issue 4mA If configured also substitute values may be issued. decentral outputs Same behavior as the central digital/analog outputs. decentral inputs The inputs are cyclically be read by the decentralized station and the recent values are put at disposal.
+STOP → RUN res.
+PowerON general First the PII is deleted, then OB 100 is called.
+After the execution of the OB, the BASP is reset and the cycle starts with: Delete PIO \rightarrow Read PII \rightarrow OB 1.

-PII = Process image inputs

-PIO = Process image outputs
+Event concerns Effect decentral inputs The inputs are once be read by the decentralized station and the recent values are put at disposal.
+RUN general The program execution happens cyclically and can therefore be foreseen: Read PII \rightarrow OB 1 \rightarrow Write PIO.
+PII: Process image inputs, PIO: Process image outputs

-Overall reset
+4.11 Overall reset